-Colgate-Palmolive, Coca-Cola and Unilever join AB Inbev’s sustainable supply chain accelerator – TechCrunch
+Colgate-Palmolive, Coca-Cola and Unilever join AB InBev’s sustainable supply chain accelerator – TechCrunch

-A clutch of the world’s largest consumer products and food companies are joining Budweiser’s parent company Anheuser-Busch InBev in backing an investment program to support early stage companies focused on making supply chains more sustainable.
+A clutch of the world’s largest consumer products and food companies are joining Budweiser’s parent company Anheuser-Busch InBev in backing an investment program to support early-stage companies focused on making supply chains more sustainable.

 The Earth Day-timed announcement comes as companies and consumers confront the failure of recycling programs to adequately address the problems associated with plastic waste — and broader issues around the contributions of consumer behavior and industrial production and distribution to the current climate emergency.

 The AB InBev program, called the 100+ Accelerator, launched in 2018 with the goal to solve supply chain challenges in water stewardship, the circular economy, sustainable agriculture and climate action, the company said.
-These are problems that the alcohol manufacturer’s new partners — Colgate-Palmolive; Coca-Cola; and Unilever are also intimately familiar with.
+These are problems with which the alcohol manufacturer’s new partners — Colgate-Palmolive, Coca-Cola and Unilever — are also intimately familiar.

 Since the launch of the accelerator and investment program, AB InBev has backed 36 companies in 16 countries, according to a statement.
-Those startups have gone on to raise more than $200 million in follow on financing.
+Those startups have gone on to raise more than $200 million in follow-on financing.

-The accelerator program creates funding for pilot programs and offers opportunities for early stage companies to consult with executive management at the world’s top consumer brands.
+The accelerator program creates funding for pilot programs and offers opportunities for early-stage companies to consult with executive management at the world’s top consumer brands.

-Since the program’s launch, AB InBev has worked with startups to pilot returnable packaging programs; implement new cleaning technologies to reduce water and energy use in Colombian brewing operations; provide insurance to small farms in Africa and South America; collect more waste in Brazil; recycle electric vehicle batteries in China; and upcycle grains waste from the brewing process to create new, nutrient rich food sources.
+Since the program’s launch, AB InBev has worked with startups to pilot returnable packaging programs; implement new cleaning technologies to reduce water and energy use in Colombian brewing operations; provide insurance to small farms in Africa and South America; collect more waste in Brazil; recycle electric vehicle batteries in China; and upcycle grains waste from the brewing process to create new, nutrient-rich food sources.

 As pressures from outside investors and regulators mount, companies are beginning to shift their attention to focus on ways to make their industrial processes more sustainable.